-ON THIS PAGE: You will find information about how many children learn they have a medulloblastoma tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with medulloblastoma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-Statistics adapted from the Central Brain Tumor Registry of the United States and the American Brain Tumor Association.
+Statistics adapted from the American Brain Tumor Association.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.